gorootde/sitescraper-bot/README.md

 ```

 - `token` Your telegram bot token
+- `chatid` The ID of the group chat where messages will be published
 - `[scrapers]` section to define your scrapers.
 - `[scraper.<sid>]` The section to specify your scraper configuration `<sid>` is an arbitrary unique string - your scraper ID.
     - `name` Human readable name of the site to be scraped